-What exactly is italki and how to do you become a teacher with italki?
-In this free guide, we’re going to cover everything you need to know about getting started with italki.
-From how to teach class, to how much does italki pay, to how to get students.
+What exactly is italki, and how do you become a teacher with italki?
+This free guide will cover everything you need to know about starting with italki.
+From how to teach a class to how much does italki pay to how to get students.
 Let’s get started.

-Unlike online teaching companies, italki is not an online school like SayABC, Palfish or VIPKID.
+Unlike online teaching companies, italki is not an online school like SayABC, Palfish, or VIPKID.
 Instead, they are a leading marketplace of teachers and language learners.
-Not just English mind you.
-While the most popular and in demand language is English, you can become a teacher in your own native language if you choose too.
+Not just English, mind you.
+While the most popular and in-demand language is English, you can become a teacher in your native language if you choose to.

-The way italki works is quite simple, they are an online language learning provider.
-They are part marketplace, and part community that connects language learners with teachers for private lessons.
+The way italki works is quite simple; they are an online language learning provider.
+They are a part marketplace and community that connects language learners with teachers for private lessons.

 To get started teaching takes a bit of time.
 You’ll need to apply, submit your credentials and go through a vetting process before being added to the marketplace of potential teachers.

-All applications are considered on a case by case basis but qualified teachers (bachelors in education, TEFL certificate, certified teacher in their country of origin) are given priority.
+All applications are considered case-by-case, but qualified teachers (bachelor’s in education, TEFL certificate, certified teacher in their country of origin) are given priority.